In a medium bowl, whisk the eggs, vanilla, stevia, and yogurt.

 Heat a nonstick griddle or a large, 12-inch nonstick skillet over medium heat (not higher).
 If you use an electric stovetop, heat it over medium-low heat.
 Spray the skillet with oil.
 Using a 1.5-tablespoon cookie scoop, pour small mounds of the batter onto the griddle.
 A double-burner griddle will accommodate 8 pancakes.
 A large skillet will hold 3 or 4.

 Cook the pancakes until they bubble on top, for about one minute.
 It happens fast!
 Flip and cook them on the second side for just a few more (10-20) seconds.
 It's important not to overcook them, or they will turn out dry and rubbery.
 Lower the heat to medium-low or low if needed.
-To flip the pancakes, carefully slide a wide spatula underneath each pancake, using a second spatula to ensure it rests on top of the wide one, then quickly flip the wide spatula.*Some readers told me that what works for them is to cook the pancakes on LOW until there are lots of bubbles on the top and the bottom appears set.
-Then, they flip the pancakes and cook them for just a few more seconds.
+To flip the pancakes, carefully slide a wide spatula underneath each pancake, using a second spatula to ensure it rests on top of the wide one, then quickly flip the wide spatula.*See the notes section below for important tips.

 Transfer the cooked pancakes to a plate, cover them with foil to keep them warm, and cook the remaining pancakes.
 Serve immediately.